Unit XI. Healing

 will return in its time.
 This is Zen “no-mind.”
 Settling into

-available to anyone for an investment of only a half hour to an hour a day
+is available to anyone for an investment of only a half hour to an hour a

-though the longer time offers more benefits.
-By itself, meditation can
+day though the longer time offers more benefits.
+By itself, meditation

-change your life bringing not only peace of mind, but a whole new world of
+can change your life bringing not only peace of mind, but a whole new world

-intuition and insight.
-Chodron calls this paramita meditation or unconditioned
+of intuition and insight.
+Chodron calls this paramita meditation or

 Skillful means is sometimes referred to as skillful conduct or exertion.